Understanding the Real Estate Market for Damaged Properties in Connecticut

 - Assess the Damage Professionally

-– If repairs aren’t practical, price the property accordingly.
-Research comparable homes in Connecticut’s market to determine a fair, competitive asking price. - Emphasize Strengths in Marketing
+– Set the price of the property so that fixes aren’t possible.
+Find out what other houses are selling for in Connecticut to set a fair, competitive price. - Emphasize Strengths in Marketing

-– Highlight any improvements made after the damage and showcase features that make your home desirable.
-Be honest, but focus on potential. - Use High-Quality Listings
+– Point out any changes you made to your home after the damage and any features that make it appealing.
+Be honest, but look at what could happen. - Use High-Quality Listings

-– Invest in professional photos and write a detailed, compelling description.
-Emphasize the home’s potential and its location benefits. - Work With an Experienced Agent
+– Pay for professional pictures and write an in-depth, interesting description.
+Stress the home’s promise and the good things about its location. - Work With an Experienced Agent

 – Choose a real estate professional familiar with selling damaged properties.
 They can effectively guide pricing, disclosure, and negotiation strategies. - Prepare for Negotiations